Rahuleus12/typstresume/RahulBelgaonkar.typ

 #topic-header[#link("https://github.com/Rahuleus12/InternSheep")[InternSheep]] |
 2024 | Tools: Docker, Kubernetes, GitHub Actions, Terraform

-•	Orchestrated containerized microservices with Kubernetes and automated deployment using GitHub Actions.
+•	Orchestrated containerized microservices with Kubernetes and automated deployment\ #h(0.6em) using GitHub Actions.

-•	Designed and implemented a complete web application architecture, including backend APIs (Node.js/Express) and frontend UI in React.
+•	Designed and implemented a complete web application architecture, including backend\ #h(0.6em) APIs (Node.js/Express) and frontend UI in React.

 •	Managed relational database in MySQL, optimized queries and ensuring data integrity.

 •	Containerized the stack using Docker for consistent deployment environments.

-•	Deployed the project to a cloud environment and integrated CI/CD pipelines for automated builds.
+•	Deployed the project to a cloud environment and integrated CI/CD pipelines for\ #h(0.6em) automated builds.

 •	Achieved 99.9% uptime and reduced deployment time by 50% through automation.